-IMPORTANT NOTE: The legal rules governing the tax treatment of Plan distributions summarized above are very complex and subject to change.
-You are encouraged to consult with a qualified tax advisor before taking a distribution.
-Neither your Employer nor the Plan Administrator can provide tax or legal advice, and you may not and should not rely on any advice given to you by any employee of the Employer.
+The rules governing the tax treatment of Plan distributions are very complex and subject to change.
+You should consult with a qualified tax advisor before taking a distribution.
+Neither your Employer nor the Plan Administrator can provide this advice, and you may not and should not rely on any advice given to you by any employee of the Employer.

-VIII.
+IX.
 Miscellaneous Information